-14.3.3.1 Water Tests-Load the clean, thoroughly rinsed autoclave with fixtures and specimens.
+14.3.3.1 Water Tests-Load the clean, thoroughly rinsed autoclave with fixtures, and specimens.
 Fill with Grade A water as in Venting Method A, or if autoclave is equipped with an automatic venting system, fill with enough water to cover the specimens.
 Seal the autoclave and activate the heating units.
-Vent the autoclave for at least 6 min after 366°K is reached.
-Then control the autoclave for the requirements of temperature and pressure.
+Vent the autoclave for at least 6 min after 200°F is reached.
+Continue to control the autoclave for the requirements of temperature and pressure.

 14.3.3.2 Steam Tests-Load the autoclave with fixtures, specimens, and Grade A water as in Venting Method A. Seal the autoclave and activate the heating units.
-The vent valve shall be open a minimum of 10 min prior to reaching 422°K. As the temperature and pressure continue to rise, maintain the pressure at test requirements by momentarily opening the vent valve.
+The vent valve shall be open a minimum of 10 min prior to reaching 300°F. As the temperature and pressure continue to rise, maintain the pressure at test requirements by momentarily opening the vent valve.